AnnaDK/Milestone-2/README.md

 Famous "Super Mario" game chosen as a design reference for this project.
 Characters of the game recognizable and famous among children.
 Also the "Super Mario" theme suitable for both genders.
 This project created is only for educational purposes for "Code Institute" and as a part of the developer portfolio.
-For commercial use of the game images for puzzle layout and the background image should be replaced.
+For commercial use of the game images for puzzle layout, dashboard buttons images  and the background image should be replaced.

 ##### Background